Length

 What drives the cooling load?

-Heat enters a room through four paths: conduction (through walls, ceiling, floor), radiation (sunlight through glass), infiltration (air leaks), and internal gains (people, appliances, lighting).
-The biggest levers are room volume, insulation quality, and window area — which is why those inputs shift the result so significantly.
+Heat enters a room through four paths: conduction (walls, ceiling, floor), radiation (sunlight through glass), infiltration (air leaks), and internal gains (people, appliances, lighting).
+Room volume, insulation quality, and window area are the biggest levers.
+Small changes to any of them move the result substantially.

 Cooling load vs. heating load

-Cooling and heating loads are calculated differently.
-Cooling is driven by outdoor heat trying to get in (plus solar gain and internal sources).
+Cooling is driven by outdoor heat trying to get in, plus solar gain and internal sources.
 Heating is driven by indoor heat escaping outward when it's cold.
-In cold climates the heating load usually exceeds the cooling load; in hot climates the opposite.
-Always size your system for whichever load is larger.
+In cold climates, the heating load typically exceeds the cooling load; in hot climates, the reverse.
+Size the system for whichever load is larger.

 Rule of thumb vs. Manual J

-This calculator uses the industry rule-of-thumb starting at 25 BTU/sq ft with adjustment factors — the same approach contractors use for quick estimates.
-A full ACCA Manual J calculation is more precise: it uses your local 99th-percentile design temperatures, actual wall U-values, and duct losses.
-Manual J is required for permitted whole-home installations.
-Use this tool for planning; use Manual J for final specs.
+This calculator starts at 25 BTU/sq ft and applies adjustment factors, which is the standard for quick estimates.
+A full ACCA Manual J calculation is more precise: local 99th-percentile design temperatures, actual wall U-values, duct losses.
+Most building codes require Manual J for permitted whole-home installations.

 The insulation multiplier